singtoyou/homework-for-6/README.md

 # homework-for-6
 this is the homework of six girls in BNU psycology department. we want to get a good grade and some konwledge of internet.
-Best wishes to us!
+Best wishes to
-111